 Liz is kicked out of baseball camp.
 How will this help him honor his father?

 Watch out!
 Liz and his friend Cole are in charge of school for an entire day!
 See how Liz discovers the Golden Rule.

 Have you ever felt the sting of gossip?
 Liz needs help to stop gossip from destroying a friendship.

 Random Acts of Kindness are breaking out all over.
-Help Liz discover how to be kind—even when it’s hard.
+Who's doing it?
+And how can Liz discover how to be kind—even when it’s hard.

 Terrene’s power has gone out.
 No television, no X-monsters gaming, and no community fundraising dinner.
 When the kids complain that there’s nothing to do, Granny sends them on an adventure to Falcon’s Wood.
 What’s Scooter worried about?
 And Liz better watch where he’s going!

 Does God really expect us to love our enemies?
 What happens when Miss Wattle gives Liz the task of warning Skink to improve his grades?

 There’s a new girl at school and Liz, Spike, and Morrie each want to take her to the dance.
 Will their friendship survive?